tinysheep007/GRE-Review/AWnotes.md

 3. thesis: follow direction of the question

 - body paragraph
-1. supporting idea: following directino of question format
+1. supporting idea: following directino of question format (topic sentence should be simplified and easy to understand IMPORTANT)
 2. exmaple 1 (use maybe perhaps.
 Not to determine, leave room for hypothetical cases)
 3. exmaple 2
 4. effects of the conclusion if proven true